 While Bali’s overall style is informal due to its tropical environment, responsible travelers need to keep in mind that Bali is a predominantly Muslim country with Hinduism as its main religion.
 This translates into a culture that is very modest, and tourists need to respect this with the proper attire.

 Shorts and beachwear are acceptable on the beach, but men and women should wear pants or skirts that fall below the knee when visiting villages and smaller towns.
 Covering your knees is also a requirement for entering a temple, along with covering your shoulders.
 It’s highly advised to always keep a scarf, wrap or lightweight sleeved-shirt in your day pack in case you come across an unexpected marvel of a temple that you don’t want to miss.

 Staying covered up and modestly dressed doesn’t mean you have to roast in the hot, and usually humid, tropical weather.
-We’ll provide more details below with weather and conditions broken down by season, along with suggestions on what to pack, so that you’ll be well equipped with what to wear in Bali at any time of the year that best suits your travel needs and wishes.
+We’ll provide more details below with weather and conditions broken down by season, along with suggestions on what to pack regardless of the timing of your travel itinerary for Bali.
+That way, you’ll be well-equipped on what to wear in Bali at any time of the year that best suits your travel needs and wishes.

 Visiting Bali in Summer

 This is the best season in Bali.
 June, July, and August bring Bali’s most comfortable temperatures, with a range of 72-85° F. And with July and August representing the islands’ driest months, this time of year becomes even more attractive.
 This doesn’t mean a guarantee of cloudless skies, however – still be prepared for the brief tropical storms that pop in and out unexpectedly.